Shirly Pinto: Public activism

 In 2017, Pinto initiated a bill to make public service announcements on the television in sign language, which was led by MK Issawi Frej and MK Eitan Cabel.
 Later that year, in cooperation with the Ruderman Family Foundation, Pinto arranged a meeting with Academy Award winning actress Marlee Matlin with the community of the Deaf and hard of hearing people in Israel.
 Over 300 people attended the event, hosted at the Tel Aviv Cinematheque.

 Over the years Pinto has spearheaded public campaigns for better inclusion of Deaf people in society.
 She had dealt with problems in the education system, the lack of accessibility to health services and lack of adequate public infrastructure.

 Since 2015 Pinto has worked to strengthen the ties between Israel and the countries of the world, to improve the visibility of the population of Deaf and hard of hearing and the Advancement of Israel, and was chosen to represent Israel at a conference of the World Federation of the Deaf in November 2017 in Budapest in Hungary.
 During the conference, Pinto learned about a global initiative to prevent the sterilization of Deaf women.
 Pinto also met Helga Stevens, a Deaf woman and a member of the European Parliament, and told her about the Deaf community in Israel versus the Deaf communities in Europe.
-At her speech at the Federation, Pinto spoke about the importance of integrating Deaf and hard of hearing people who use both sign language and non-sign language as one whole population.
+At her speech at the Federation, Pinto spoke about the importance of integrating Deaf and hard-of-hearing people who use both sign language and non-sign language as one whole population.
 Upon her return to Israel, Pinto was interviewed on Channel 20 about it.

-In the beginning of October 2017, Pinto turned to welfare minister Haim Katz and asked him that during the intermediate days of Sukkot and Passover, the telephone relay service should be operated by the Institute for the Advancement of the Deaf.
-In the beginning of December 2017, Katz replied Pinto that her request had been received, and that the service would be operated on the basis of a shortened working day.
+At the beginning of October 2017, Pinto turned to the welfare minister Haim Katz and asked him that during the intermediate days of Sukkot and Passover, the telephone relay service should be operated by the Institute for the Advancement of the Deaf.
+At the beginning of December 2017, Katz replied to Pinto that her request had been received and that the service would be operated on the basis of a shortened working day.

-On 5 December 2017, Pinto told the Knesset Science and Technology Committee that Deaf and hard of hearing customers do not hear their names on the announcement after ordering self-service meals, and suggested that the business would lend them a vibrating sign which would be drawn when their order was ready.
+On 5 December 2017, Pinto told the Knesset Science and Technology Committee that Deaf and hard-of-hearing customers do not hear their names on the announcement after ordering self-service meals, and suggested that the business would lend them a vibrating sign which would be drawn when their order was ready.